toolleeo/cli-apps/README.md

 ## <a name="webdev"></a>Web development

-Static site generators, load test tools..
+Static site generators, load test tools.

 * [ain](https://github.com/jonaslu/ain) - An HTTP API client for the terminal.
 * [crawley](https://github.com/s0rg/crawley) - Unix-way web crawler: crawls web pages and prints any link it can find.